Connect with others who understand.

 • Rheumatoid arthritis

-Your doctor may look for signs and symptoms of DIP-predominant PsA that distinguish it from other conditions.
-For example, people with DIP-predominant PsA often have different symptoms on either side of their body and may also have nail symptoms.
-Additionally, DIP joint involvement is common in PsA and inflammatory osteoarthritis but not in gout and RA.
+Your healthcare provider may look for signs and symptoms of DIP-predominant PsA that distinguish it from other conditions.
+For example, in people with DIP-predominant PsA, over 50 percent of the joints affected by PsA are the DIP joints.
+They may also have nail symptoms.

 It’s important to diagnose PsA early so you can get prompt treatment — a delay in diagnosis of just six months can increase your risk of joint damage.

-Mild DIP Psoriatic Arthritis
+Mild DIP-Predominant Psoriatic Arthritis

 If you have only a few joints that are affected, your doctor may inject a corticosteroid medication directly into the affected area to decrease inflammation.

-Moderate to Severe Psoriatic Arthritis
+Moderate to Severe DIP-Predominant Psoriatic Arthritis

 Other Therapies

-In addition to medications, other types of therapy can help improve hand function and relieve pain associated with DIP PsA.
+In addition to medications, other types of therapy can help improve hand function and relieve pain associated with DIP-predominant PsA.
 Many of these therapies can be used at the same time as medical treatments.
 Ask your doctor if therapies such as the following might be right for you:

 • Physical therapy — Helps increase strength and decrease pain